thegenemyers/FASTGA/README.md

 ```

 GDBshow allows one to view a given set of scaffolds/contigs or portions thereof for the source GDB.
 If the <nobr>-h</nobr> option is set then only the header lines are shown.
-By default DNA sequence is lower-case,
-80bp per row.
+By default DNA sequence is lower-case, 80bp per row.
 You can request upper-case with -U, and set the line width with -w.
+If a #-sign mask argument is present, then the -U flag is ignored, and the output is
+upper case, except for masked regions which are in lower case.

-If no arguments
+If no other arguments
 besides the source GDB are given, then all the contigs of the GDB are output (in order).
 If a file name follows, then GDB interprets each line of the file as a \<range> selection.
 Otherwise the argument is
 directly interpreted as a directive as to which scaffolds or contigs or parts thereof to display.
 We explain the syntax of a \<selection> above in a bottom up fashion coupled with examples: